ITIS-Enrico-Fermi/PlanarEvolvedAntenna/README.md

 # Path Evolved Antenna
-2-dimensional patch antenna optimized with genetic algorithms.
+2-dimensional planar antenna optimized with genetic algorithms.

 ## Objectives
-The main goal of this project is simulating the evolution of a patch antenna subject to space and shape constraints, in order to maximize isotropic gain and minimize backlobes propagation.
+The main goal of this project is simulating the evolution of a planar antenna subject to space and shape constraints, in order to maximize isotropic gain of the "north" region (toward theta = 0, standar spherical coordinates) and minimize backlobes propagation in the south region.
 The simulation is carried out through a genetic algorithm framed as described in the following paragraphs.

 ## Problem representation